 I bought these stunning completely hand-embroidered pure silk kantha (running stitched) shawls/scarves in Kolkata (Calcutta), West Bengal when I went to immerse myself in the goddess Durga festival that takes place for 9 days in October.
 I also wanted to track down the chant villages in rural West Bengal.
 Unfortunately everyone was on holiday as the Durga festival is a very holy festival.
 I thought I would find kantha-stitched pieces everywhere but found only one stall in the main city market of Kolkata.

-The kantha on these shawls is worked on silk ranging from natural undid silk, red, royal blue, purple, emerald green, leaf green and black.
-Some have been worked on a base of a hand painted design.
+The kantha on these shawls is worked on silk ranging from natural undyed silk, red, royal blue, purple, emerald green, leaf green, ochre and black.
+Some have been worked on a base of a hand painted silk.
 All are densely hand embroidered and the work is extraordinary.

 There are 3 main designs: